8utl3r/deskthing/project_context.md

 See `session_records.md` for detailed session documentation.

 ## Next Steps
-1. Install and configure ActiveDock 2
+1. Start Ollama service and test with a model
-2. Test Ice menu bar configuration and functionality
+2. Install and configure ActiveDock 2
-3. Verify all rule compliance mechanisms are working
+3. Test Ice menu bar configuration and functionality

 ## Notes
 - Repository follows lowercase naming convention with underscores